DataSF/datasf.github.io/academy/_posts/2016-03-11-intro-to-tableau.md

 ---
 layout: course
-title: Introduction to Tableau
+title: Intro to Tableau
-course_short_name: Tableau - Intro
+course_short_name: Intro to Tableau
 description: >-
   This classroom based workshop is the first in a series of workshops on Tableau offered by the Data Academy.
 Tableau Public is a free data visualization